Western comics: Characters

 The first Western hero published by Timely Comics was the Masked Raider, beginning in 1939.

 Timely/Atlas/Marvel favored Western characters with the word "Kid" in their name, including the Apache Kid, Kid Colt, the Outlaw Kid, the Rawhide Kid, the Ringo Kid, the Two-Gun Kid, and the Western Kid—as well as the more obscure heroes the Prairie Kid, the Arizona Kid, and the Texas Kid.
 Other companies followed suit, with DC's Stuff the Chinatown Kid and the Wyoming Kid; Charlton Comics' Billy the Kid and the Cheyenne Kid; and Dell's the Cisco Kid.

 Black Rider and Phantom Rider were two other Marvel company characters from the genre's peak.
 Other early DC Comics Western characters included Johnny Thunder, Nighthawk, Pow Wow Smith, Tomahawk, the Trigger Twins, and Vigilante.
 A new version of the Lone Rider was launched in 1951 by Robert W. Farrell through his publishing house, Farrell Publications.
 The character was subsequently relaunched under the title The Rider in 1957.

-Dell Comics featured the Lone Ranger, and Dell's Lobo (debuting in 1965) was the medium's first African-American character to headline his own series.
+In 1950, the Pittsburgh Courier, a newspaper geared toward Black audiences, launched a new color comic section through the Smith-Mann Syndicate, which supplied several strips featuring Black characters.
+Among them was The Chisholm Kid, a comic strip about a Black cowboy illustrated by Carl Pfeufer, the longtime artist of Fawcett's Tom Mix comics.
+The strip ran in the newspaper from August 19, 1950, to August 11, 1956.